duykhoa/duykhoa.github.io/_katas/2016-12-04-reddit-rss.md

 end
 ```

 Actually we can add more method like author, category...
-But right now we don't use it in other class, so we don't implement them yet.
+But right now we don't use them, so we don't need to implement them yet.

 Do we miss any more test for the parser?
 Well, if the feed are empty, or we get an error, how do we handle that?
 To return an empty feed, we simply add a new downloader class that returns empty feed